 Bathtub curve

-A graph showing the relationship between time and failure rate of devices and components.
-Also called a failure rate curve, it is named so because its shape resembles a bathtub.
-After the start of use, the failure rate is high due to initial failures, but it decreases over time.
-Then it enters the random failure period, during which the failure rate remains low and stable.
-After the random failure period, it enters the wear-out failure period where failures increase due to aging degradation.
-The lifespan of devices and components is often set based on the time it takes to enter the wear-out failure period.
+A graph showing the relationship between time and failure rate of equipment and components.
+Also called the failure rate curve, it is named because its shape resembles a bathtub.
+Immediately after the start of use, the failure rate is high due to initial failures, but it decreases over time.
+Then, it enters the random failure period, where the failure rate stabilizes at a low level.
+After the random failure period, it enters the wear-out failure period, during which failures increase due to aging and deterioration.
+In many cases, the service life of equipment and components is set based on the time until the wear-out failure period begins.